sidetrip-ai/ici-core/README.md

      echo $PATH
      ```
      - Ensure `/usr/local/bin` (Intel) or `/opt/homebrew/bin` (Apple Silicon) appears **before** `/usr/bin`.
-   - If it doesn’t, add the appropriate line to your shell configuration file (e.g., `~/.zshrc` for zsh, which is default on macOS Catalina and later, or `~/.bash_profile` for bash):
+   - If it doesn't, add the appropriate line to your shell configuration file (e.g., `~/.zshrc` for zsh, which is default on macOS Catalina and later, or `~/.bash_profile` for bash):
      - For Intel Macs:
        ```bash
        export PATH="/usr/local/bin:$PATH"